r2d2m/awesome/README.md

 *   [LOsb98/AbilitySystem](https://github.com/LOsb98/AbilitySystem) - Basic mechanics for an action-platformer game made in Unity.
 *   [kalucky0/MeasureTape](https://github.com/kalucky0/MeasureTape) - MeasureTape is a Unity Editor extension that gives you the ability to measure gameobjects in your scene.
 *   [Dautery91/UnityEventManager](https://github.com/Dautery91/UnityEventManager) - Event management system for use in the Unity Engine.
 Includes the ability to register event listeners via the inspector
-*   [Statharas/CorvianKeybinds](https://github.com/Statharas/CorvianKeybinds) - Keybind Wrapper for Unity's Inputs that allows assigning multiple button presses into one check and provides an ability to call keybinds via code.
 *   [RyanJiff/Unity3D-DrivingSim-Template](https://github.com/RyanJiff/Unity3D-DrivingSim-Template) - A driving simulator template with ability to enter/exit vehicles
 *   [Davidccy/Unity-RPG-Polygon](https://github.com/Davidccy/Unity-RPG-Polygon) - RPG-Polygon ability chart
 *   [2401lucas/Save-System](https://github.com/2401lucas/Save-System) - A Simple C# Save and Load System that has the ability to track achievements, load data from several files and modify data without needing to modify the whole Object.
 Usable in C# & Unity